 2.3.1.7.
 Required Testing.
 For calculating deterioration factors at least two Type I Tests before bench ageing of the emission control hardware and at least two Type I Tests after the bench-aged emission hardware is reinstalled have to be performed on the test vehicle.

 Additional testing may be conducted by the manufacturer.
-Calculation of the deterioration factors has to be done according to the calculation method as specified in paragraph 7 of this annex.
+Calculation of the deterioration factors has to be done according to the calculation method as specified in paragraph 7. of this annex.

 2.3.2.
 Vehicles with Compression Ignition Engines